Harshith3695/ftdi-eeprom-utils/README.md

-# libftdi-dcxx-drivers
+# libftdi-d2xx-drivers
 Consists of programs that help read from and write to the EEPROM of FTDI USB chips, on th Linux platform.
-Programs are based on the DCxx drivers from FTDI.
+Programs are based on the D2xx drivers from FTDI.